2021 eNASCAR iRacing Pro Invitational Series: Chicago Street Course

 James Davison won his second straight race in the series, and did it with a 56 second lead over the second-place car (his Rick Ware Racing teammate Josh Bilicki in the No. 52).
 It was Davison's 3rd pole of the season and the second consecutive race in which he led every lap.
 Davison also became the second driver in series history to win back-to-back races, joining William Byron as the only drivers to do so.

 Timmy Hill drove a Ford in this race instead of a Toyota.
 Jesse Iwuji won the fan vote for the fourth time, remaining the only driver to have won the fan vote in the races that it has been offered.
+Ty Gibbs also filled in for Kyle Busch during this race.

 Fox only gave out one promoter's provisional for this race (for Dale Earnhardt Jr.), as Clint Bowyer did not participate in this race.
 However, unlike at Darlington, Bowyer did still appear on the broadcast, replacing Jeff Gordon as a color commentator.
 Gordon was not on the broadcast for this race.
 William Byron drove on Bowyer's simulator in the Fox studio instead of at home in this race.

 As this race ended up being the finale of the Invitational Series, it meant that James Davison would finish the championship in 1st place.